djinn506/TechTweaks/LinuxOptimizations(Debian).md

 pactl unload-module module-echo-cancel
 ```

-Latest working is just using "PulseEffects" and setting the NoiseFilter, Gate and Compressor on Input(Mic) // but lowers recording quality
+Latest working is just using "PulseEffects" and setting the NoiseFilter, Gate and Compressor on Input(Mic) // but lowers recording quality.
+The same package for wayland is called "Easy Effects"

-WEBP
+## WEBP

 ```bash
 sudo apt install webp -y